fresnostate-library/example-fs-map-feature/README.md

 For instance, the V.E.
 Petrucci Library would like to include a link to the campus map page, which would automatically show their building, rather than display a map graphic file or force a visitor to multiple steps in order to find their campus location.

 ## Working Example
-The working code, which uses the existing checkbox ID as the fragment URL, examples can be found at:
+The working code, using the checkbox ID as the fragment URL, examples (any building should work) can be found at:
 - http://www.lib.csufresno.edu/map/#viticulture_and_enology_research_center
 - http://www.lib.csufresno.edu/map/#library